 The Populism Seminar

-a monthly online seminar on the latest research on populism in political science.
+a fortnightly online seminar on the latest research on populism in political science.

 About the Seminar

 The Populism Seminar aims to provide an online platform for the latest research on populism in political science and adjacent disciplines.

 We aim to stimulate interaction and cooperation among scholars interested in populism across countries.

 The seminar is held on the last Monday of the month and can be attended for free via Zoom.
 See the Events page for a list of upcoming seminars.

 Dr. Annika Werner

 Annika's research focuses on the development and challenges of democracy, with a special focus on the role of political parties.
 In particular, I analyse Eurosceptic and radical right populist party behaviour and representation from a comparative perspective.

 Andrej's research examines populism and political parties.
 He focuses on measuring populism (citizens' attitudes), on populism and democracy, on populism and foreign policy, on populism and gender, and on the influence of populism on party systems.

 Robert's research focuses on challenges to (liberal) democracy, induced by populism and globalisation, such as climate change, environmental degradation, and trade liberalisation.